Holland Wooden Shoes: History

-Minor league baseball began in Holland, Michigan in 1910.
-The Holland "Wooden Shoes" became charter members of the reformed four–team Class D level Western Michigan League.
-Holland joined the Cadillac Chiefs, Muskegon Speed Boys and Traverse City Resorters in beginning league play on May 28, 1910.
+Minor league baseball began in Holland, Michigan in 1910, when the Holland "Wooden Shoes" became charter members of the four–team Class D level Western Michigan League.
+Holland joined the Cadillac Chiefs, Muskegon Speed Boys and Traverse City Resorters teams in beginning league play on May 28, 1910.

 The Holland, Michigan use of the "Wooden Shoes" moniker corresponds to namesake Holland culture.
 In the country of the Netherlands (often incorrectly referred to as Holland), wooden shoes or clogs are prevalent in history and culture.

 In their first season of play, the 1910 Holland Wooden Shoes finished last in the Western Michigan League final standings.
 Beginning play on May 28, 1910, the Wooden Shoes ended the 1940 regular season with a record of 40–56, playing under managers Charles Doyle, Emerson Dickerson and Clyde McNutt.
 Holland finished in fourth place as Cadillac won the championship with a 53–42 record, finishing 13.5 games ahead of the Wooden Shoes.
 In the final standings, Cadillac was followed by second place Traverse City Resorters (50–45), third place Muskegon (48–48) and fourth place Holland (40–56).

 The Holland Wooden Shoes played their final season in 1911.
 Holland joined a new league, as the Western Michigan League expanded and became the reformed six–team Class D level Michigan State League.
 The Manistee Colts and Boyne City Boosters franchises joined the four returning 1910 Western Michigan League teams in beginning league play on May 23, 1911.
 Holland ended the 1911 season with a record of 48–71 and placed fifth in the final standings.
 Managed by Clyde McNutt, Ted Penfold, Ed McDonough and W. Schaefer, the Chiefs finished 26.0 games behind the first place Manistee Colts.

 The Holland franchise was replaced by the Ludington Mariners in the 1912 Michigan State League.
 Holland, Michigan has not hosted another minor league team.

 Today, the Holland baseball Little League hosts an annual "Wooden Shoe Tournament."

 The ballpark

-The Holland Wooden Shoes hosted minor league home games at 19th Street Grounds.
-The ballpark was also known as Athletic Park.
-Today, the park is known as Rosa Parks Green.
-The location is 84 East 19th Street, Holland, Michigan.
+The Holland Wooden Shoes teams hosted minor league home games at 19th Street Grounds.
+The ballpark was also known as Athletic Park in the era.
+Today, the ballpark site is still in use as a public park, known as Rosa Parks Green.
+The park is located at 84 East 19th Street in Holland, Michigan.